djinilabs/timeclout/docs/architecture/database-schema.md

-# TT3 Database Schema & Data Model
+# TimeClout Database Schema & Data Model

 ## Overview

-TT3 uses AWS DynamoDB as its primary database, with a sophisticated data model that supports hierarchical organizations, versioning, and complex relationships.
+TimeClout uses AWS DynamoDB as its primary database, with a sophisticated data model that supports hierarchical organizations, versioning, and complex relationships.
 This document explains the database schema, data structures, and how the system manages relationships between entities.

 ## 🏗️ Architecture Overview